 This year, Hakim Bellamy, the inaugural Poet Laureate of Albuquerque, spoke to the teens about using poetry to tell stories.

 Bellamy said some people pretend to be Martin Luther King Jr. or Mahatma Gandhi in public but, when they're around friends they tell racist jokes.
-He also stressed the importance of "privileged" people — people who have been able to obtain an education — giving voice to those who aren't "privileged."

 He said a persona poem is one way to give a voice to the voiceless.
 A persona poem challenges authors to write from another person's perspective.